 The Tribunal has reserved its decision.
-We expect a decision mid-September, although this time frame can be extended.
+We expected a decision mid-September, although this time frame has now been extended to 30 September.

 While this appeal considers whether a permit should be granted for the proposed development for Halls Island, the Tribunal’s decision could have broader implications for developments in the TWWHA and Tasmania’s reserves.